How to Attract Talent During a Skills Shortage

 The most successful interview techniques involve competency/behaviour or values-based questions to understand how the candidate has behaved in certain scenarios in the past and how they are likely to deal with challenging situations in the future.
 Any candidate can pull off lists of interview questions and answers from the web; many are adept at shining at interviews, especially in Sales roles, so ensure that at least two managers conduct at least two interviews and ask some very specific targeted questions.

 9. Assess and review the Recruitment Process

 At the conclusion of the recruitment process survey candidates online to learn how to improve the process.

 10. Benchmark your Benefits Package

 In order to attract the best talent you should ensure that your benefits package is competitive and aimed at increasing employee satisfaction and engagement.
-Baskets of free fruit, parking permits and gym memberships became irrelevant and obsolete overnight in March 2020, so organizations have had to become very creative in providing new incentives, from an allowance for duvet days to PETernaty leave, and the most popular reward now being access to free Counselling sessions.
+Baskets of free fruit, parking permits and gym memberships became irrelevant and obsolete overnight in March 2020, so organizations have had to become very creative in providing new incentives, from an allowance for duvet days to PETernity leave, and the most popular reward now being access to free Counselling sessions.

 11. Enlist the Support of HR at all stages

 Mistakes will always be made in recruitment and candidates will sometimes withdraw from the process due to another offer or for personal reasons; however, in order to be competitive and successful in the current and future employment market companies should enlist the support of HR to discuss Probation and Performance Management procedures early on.